 The best way to control paper clutter is to stop it before it enters your home.
 Here are a few suggestions:

-- Respectfully decline when strangers on the street try to give you fliers or brochures.
+Respectfully decline when strangers on the street attempt to give you fliers or brochures.

 Downsize by Digitizing

 Whenever possible, limit paper clutter by going digital.

 If you haven’t already done so, request digital copies of bills and bank statements.
 You will receive notification by email when the documents become available.
 If you’re worried about forgetting to pay things, you can always have payments automatically withdrawn from your account.
 If you're uncomfortable with this option, you can simply set up reminders in your phone so you don't forget.

 Limit what you print.
 For instance, instead of printing emails, file them electronically for future reference.

 Instead of filing reference materials in a filing cabinet, consider scanning items and saving them electronically.
 Good candidates include magazine articles, newspaper clippings, political or other cartoons, and informational handouts or brochures.
 Some stores now allow you to request an email receipt in place of a paper receipt.
 When your email receipt arrives, archive it electronically.
 Whenever possible, request information digitally.
 Things to look for in digital format include children’s report cards, newsletters (school, church, community, or other groups), restaurant/take-out menus, coupons, warranty information, instruction manuals – just about anything!

 For more tips on controlling paper clutter, check out these resources.